Chart Color Schemes

 Employment drivers in Chatswood - East are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-There are 1.2 workers per resident, indicating it serves as an employment hub attracting workers from surrounding areas.
-Over the year to September 2025, labour force levels increased by 0.9%, but employment declined by 1.1%, leading to a rise in unemployment rate of 1.8 percentage points.
-In comparison, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with a smaller increase in unemployment rate of 0.2 percentage points.
-Statewide in NSW as of 25-November, employment contracted by 0.03% (losing 2,260 jobs), with an unemployment rate of 3.9%.
-National employment forecasts from May-25 suggest a national expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Chatswood - East's employment mix indicates local employment should increase by 7.4% over five years and 14.7% over ten years.
+Construction has limited presence here with 4.3% employment compared to 8.6% regionally.
+There are 1.2 workers per resident in Chatswood - East, indicating it functions as an employment hub attracting workers from surrounding areas.
+Over the year to September 2025, labour force levels increased by 0.9% while employment declined by 1.1%, leading to a rise in unemployment rate of 1.8 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by only 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project an increase of 6.6% over five years and 13.7% over ten years nationally.
+Applying these projections to Chatswood - East's employment mix suggests local employment should grow by 7.4% over five years and 14.7% over ten years, assuming no changes in population projections.

 Frequently Asked Questions - Employment